You just haven’t lived until you’ve eaten soup out of a steaming hot toilet. In my opinion at least. Pull up a porcelain throne and hear me out…

 America simply hasn’t gotten in on the (bowel) movement of themed restaurants quite yet and the ones we do have lack real imagination, risk-taking, and the appropriate plumbing necessary for success.
 Just take a look at the website for Modern Toilet restaurant; the main headline reads, “Shit or Food?” with subheadlines stating, “Go pee-pee or poo-poo” and asking, “To eat or to pee?”.
 Let me just say, I’m glad it’s one or the other and not both simultaneously.
 They do draw the line somewhere.
 Presumably with their pee and in the snow.

-I was first introduced to Modern Toilet restaurant while on an extended stay in Taiwan.
+I was first introduced to Modern Toilet restaurant while on an extended stay in Taipei and looking for things to do in Taiwan.
 A friend back home told me he had seen something on TV about a toilet restaurant and I was immediately constipated with excitement.
 (I’m just going to assume the employees go through “potty-training” upon getting hired.)

 The story behind Modern Toilet involves the owners, Wang Tzi-Wei and Dao Ming Zi, watching a Japanese cartoon and then deciding it would be just fantastic to serve doodie-shaped ice cream, chocolate naturally, in Japanese toilets.
 This was a smash and so began the adventure of opening a full-scale toilet restaurant based on these men’s obvious love for the loo.

 Everything in this restaurant is focused on bathroom life, from bowel to bowl: tiled walls and floors, shower heads on the walls, urinals being used as lamps, toilets for chairs, bathtubs and sinks for tables, toilet paper/napkin rolls on the walls (pulling from the top,